Renaissance (railcar)

 The Renaissance fleet is a set of intercity railroad cars owned and operated by Via Rail Canada.

 History

-The cars were built by Metro-Cammell in the mid-1990s for the proposed Nightstar overnight service between the United Kingdom and continental Europe via the Channel Tunnel.
+The cars were built by GEC Alsthom in the mid-1990s for the proposed Nightstar overnight service between the United Kingdom and continental Europe via the Channel Tunnel.
 They are based on the British Rail Mark 4 design, but with heavy weight steel construction (by European standards) to meet safety requirements for the carriages to run through the Channel Tunnel.

 In 2000, after the Nightstar concept was abandoned, Via acquired an initial three carriages for trials.
 In December 2000, the remaining 136 carriages were acquired, entering service in June 2002.

 On May 26th, 2024 Via Rail officially retired the Renaissance cars from services on the Windsor-Quebec City Corridor.
 The cars will remain in revenue service on long-distance routes until a suitable replacement is found which is not expected until at least the early 2030s.